caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

         \--------- bounded context ---------/\---- aggregate ------/\--- aggregate root id ---/
 ```

-The primary benefit of this constraint is uniformity of implementation.
+A bounded context is the unit of availability in a Hyperobjects system.
+An aggregate root is the unit of consistency.
+An entity is the unit of logic.

 ### Event-Time